3 HAND STEPHEN

 is available as a physical vinyl album

-above: Ally the Cat features Stephen on voice and cigar box guitar, above: Stephen playing his song, Living in the Ruins using voice and guitar
+above: Ally the Cat features Stephen on voice and cigar box guitar above: Stephen honors Fred the pug using his 1 String Thing instrument.

-above: Stephen plays his original, homemade 1 String Thing instrument above: Stephen and pianist Yuan-Chen Li at a Portland house concert
+above: Stephen plays his original, homemade 1 String Thing instrument above: musical sculpture and spoken word by Stephen. cameo by Ally the Cat

-above: Stephen performs with pianist Yuan-Chen Li and vocalist Maeve Stier above: Stephen performs The King of 3 Strings and talks music
+above: Stephen performs with pianist Yuan-Chen Li and vocalist Maeve Stier at the Classic Pianos Recital Hall in Portland, Oregon in 2018

-below: What's Wrong on miniature guitar The Road West on acoustic guitar below: Read the lyrics and hear Stephen's song,
+below: What's Wrong on miniature guitar The Road West on acoustic guitar below: Read the lyrics and hear the original version of Stephen's song,

-Atomic Clock voice and cigar box guitar with Yuan-Chen Li on guqin: Miniature Planet: :
+Atomic Clock voice and cigar box guitar with Yuan-Chen Li on guqin: Miniature Planet, written during the 2016 election:

 What's wrong, what's wrong with us people?
 Why do we hate, why do we make the same mistakes?
 Why does push come to shove, why can't we love?